xen-project/xen/docs/designs/nested-svm-cpu-features.md

   from the L1 hypervisor's perspective to be as close as possible to the original hardware.
-In particular, the behavior of the hardware on error paths 1) is not easy to understand or test, 2) can be the source of surprising vulnerabiliies.
+In particular, the behavior of the hardware on error paths 1) is not easy to understand or test, 2) can be the source of surprising vulnerabilities.
 (See XSA-7 for an example of a case where subtle error-handling differences can open up a privilege escalation.)
 We should avoid emulating any bit of the hardware with complex error paths if we can at all help it.